Interflug: Late 1980s and German reunification

-The first Airbus A310 was delivered to Interflug on 26 June 1989.
+Interflug's first Airbus A310 was delivered on 26 June 1989.
 The East German crews for the new aircraft type were trained in West Germany; aircraft maintenance was also performed there.
 The A310 enabled non-stop flights to Cuba (flights had previously required a fuel stop at Gander International Airport in Canada).

 Following the fall of the Berlin Wall on 9 November 1989 and the subsequent political upheaval in East Germany, several airlines expressed interest in buying parts of the highly unprofitable company to secure a share of the German air traffic market, especially in Berlin.
 In early March 1990, Lufthansa signed a letter of intent to acquire 26 percent of Interflug, but the offer was blocked by Germany's Federal Cartel Office.
 Plans for a takeover by British Airways did not materialize either (the UK airline instead founded Deutsche BA in 1992).
 On 1 July 1990, Interflug became a member of the International Air Transport Association (IATA).

 As a consequence of German reunification on 3 October 1990, Interflug came under the administration of the Treuhandanstalt, along with all other East German state property.
 As no buyers could be found, the liquidation of Interflug, which had 2,900 employees and 20 aircraft at the time, was announced on 7 February 1991.
 The airline was then dismantled.
-The last commercial flight (on the Berlin-Vienna-Berlin route, using a Tu-134) took place on 30 April 1991.
+The last commercial flight (on the Berlin-Vienna-Berlin route, using a Tu-134) took place on 30 April 1991 after which all employees were fired.

 Legacy

 Following the liquidation, a group of former Interflug employees acquired five of the company's Ilyushin Il-18 airliners and set up Il-18 Air Cargo, which soon became known as Berline, operating chartered cargo and leisure flights out of Schönefeld Airport.
 The company went bankrupt and ceased operations in 1994.
+All employees were fired.

 The three Airbus A310 purchased by Interflug in 1988 were handed over by the Treuhandanstalt to the Federal Republic of Germany and became part of the German Air Force, used for VIP transport of high-ranking politicians like the German president or chancellor.

 Several former Interflug aircraft have been preserved in different places in Germany.